 - The Student Engagement Office will review this information.
 It is the responsibility of the interest group applying for expansion to adhere to all college policies and regulations as outlined in the Ursinus College Student Handbook.

-- Each group wishing to start a new organization will make an open formal presentation the Ursinus community and the Inter-Greek Council concerning the proposed new organization.
+- Each group wishing to start a new organization will make an open formal presentation to the Ursinus community and the Inter-Greek Council concerning the proposed new organization.

-For an Organization that has had its Charter Revoked:
+For an organization that has had its Charter Revoked: